sortable/ads/docs/api-ads.md

 **Returns**: Array[string]

-Get all requested ad element ids.
+Get all requested but not destroyed ad element ids.

 ## `loadNewPage`